Schille/Schille.github.io/content/projects/campervan.md

 ### The Roof
 The roof is equipped with a proper roof rack.
 It's black, flat and looks fantastic.
-I mounted two solar panels (together ~240 Wp) and two 140 liter alloy boxes for additional space.
+I mounted two solar panels (~240 Wp combined) and two 140-liter alloy boxes for additional space.

 {{ slider(images=["img/bob/bob_roof1.jpg", "img/bob/bob_roof2.jpg", "img/bob/bob_roof3.jpg", "img/bob/bob_roof4.jpg"], width=800, height=400) }}

 ### Onboard Water
 I installed two 75-liter water tanks in the trunk.
-One holds the fresh drining water, the other one stores the waste water.
+One holds the fresh drinking water, and the other one stores the wastewater.
 They are installed in the car so that the water does not freeze in winter.
-There is a water pump with 3.8 bar pressure which allows convenient water extraction and is fun when showering outdoors.
+There is a water pump with 2.8 bar pressure which allows convenient water extraction and is fun when showering outdoors.
-The water reserve is enough for about three days with moderate water usage (normal cooking, cleaning dishes, washing) and even longer with a restrictive water consumption.
+The water reserve is enough for about three days with moderate water usage (normal cooking, cleaning dishes, washing) and even longer with restrictive water consumption.
 The sensors constantly report the filling levels.

 {{ resize_image(path="img/bob/bob_water.jpg", width=800, height=700, op="fill") }}